GeekTG/Friendly-Telegram/docs/inline.md

     ],
-    force_me=False,  # optional: Allow other users to access form (all) always_allow=[659800858],  # optional: Permit users with IDs reply_to=reply,  # optional: Send form in reply to message ttl=30,  # optional: Time to live of form in seconds )
+    force_me=False,  # optional: Allow other users to access form (all) always_allow=[659800858],  # optional: Permit users with IDs ttl=30,  # optional: Time to live of form in seconds )
 ```